 Q. How do you cut straight with a paper cutter?

-If you want to cut a straight line with a paper cutter, using the gridlines on the cutting surface to line up your paper is essential.
-Lining up the paper with the ledge at the top or bottom of the paper cutter can also prevent it from sliding out of place as you cut.
-Once you’ve lined up the paper, either pull down the arm or slide the trimmer blade to make the cut, depending on the type of paper cutter.
+To cut a straight line with a paper cutter, using the grid lines on the cutting bed to align the paper is essential.
+Once the paper is correctly aligned, either pull down the arm or slide the trimmer blade to cut, depending on the type of paper cutter.